hedgertronic/pulse-throw/README.md

 refresh_token = os.getenv("REFRESH_TOKEN") or ""
 ```

-Once the environment variables are loaded, a `PulseClient` object can created:
+Once the environment variables are loaded, a `PulseClient` object can be created:

 ```python
 import pulse_throw as pt